• Skip to main content

 • Black pepper - We recommend freshly ground, but any coarse ground or even finely ground would work.

-• Pan drippings from cooking bacon, sausage or ham – This is something you can’t buy in a store, though a spoonful of Better than Bouillon (ham flavored) is a decent substitute.
+• Pan drippings from cooking bacon, sausage or ham - Bacon fat, country ham grease, or sausage drippings just can't be bought in a store, though a spoonful of Better than Bouillon (ham flavored) is a decent substitute.
 Read below for more details.

 see recipe card below for quantities and measurements